ivy-llc/ivy/docs/partial_source/deep_dive/data_types.rst

 to ensure we follow exactly the same promotion rules as the frontend framework uses.

-It should be noted that data type promotion is only used for unifying data types of inputs to a common one for performing various mathemtaical operations.
+It should be noted that data type promotion is only used for unifying data types of inputs to a common one for performing various mathematical operations.
-Examples shown above demonstrate the usage of ``add`` operation.
+Examples shown above demonstrate the usage of the ``add`` operation.
-As different data types cannot be simply summed, they are promoted to a least common type, according to the presented promotion table.
+As different data types cannot be simply summed, they are promoted to the least common type, according to the presented promotion table.
 This ensures that functions always return specific and expected values, independently of the specified backend.

 However, data promotion is never used for increasing the accuracy or precision of computations.
-This is a required condition for all operations, even if the upcasting can help to avoid numerical instabilites casused by underflow or overflow.
+This is a required condition for all operations, even if the upcasting can help to avoid numerical instabilities caused by underflow or overflow.

 Assume that an algorithm is required to compute an inverse of a nearly singular matrix, that is defined in ``float32`` data type.
 It is likely that this operation can produce numerical instabilities and generate ``inf`` or ``nan`` values.
-Temporary upcasting the input matrix to ``float64`` for computing an inverse and then downcasting the matrix back to ``float32`` may help to produce stable result.
+Temporary upcasting the input matrix to ``float64`` for computing an inverse and then downcasting the matrix back to ``float32`` may help to produce a stable result.
-However, the temporary upcasting and subsequnet downcasting can not performed as this is not expected by the user.
+However, temporary upcasting and subsequent downcasting can not be performed as this is not expected by the user.
-Whenever the user defines a data with specific data type, they expect a certain memory footprint.
+Whenever the user defines data with a specific data type, they expect a certain memory footprint.

-User expects a specific behavior and memory constraints whenever they specify and use concrete data types, and those decisions should be respcted.
+The user expects a specific behaviour and memory constraints whenever they specify and use concrete data types, and those decisions should be respected.
 Therefore, Ivy does not upcast specific values to improve the stability or precision of the computation.